Geomatics, Post-Baccalaureate Certificate

 The goal of this course is to encourage you to think geographically, examining the interactions between physical systems and human activities.
 Introduction to topics covered include elements of Physical Geography (studies of atmosphere, ocean and land surface environments), Geographic Information Systems (computer systems that capture, analysis, and display of geographic information), and human environmental interactions.
 Cross listed with GEOG 1301.

 An introduction to graphic and drafting principles and practices in surveying and mapping science.
 This course includes the development of the basic drafting skills needed to produce surveying plats and graphical presentations.
 The elements of descriptive geometry are addressed.
-A major component of the course is an introduction to the fundamentals of computer-aided drafting and design (CADD).
-Spring.
+A major component of the course is an introduction to the fundamentals of computer-aided drafting (CAD) and design.

 Introduction to geographic information systems (GIS) and its theoretical foundations.
 Topics covered include vector and raster data models, acquisition and manipulation of data, cartography, current topics, data quality, and basic spatial analysis.
 Principles and uses of GIS software also covered.
 Fall and Spring.